Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target

 We use the nuclear recoil quenching factor (QF) from recent measurements with monoenergetic neutron beams~\cite{Joo:2018hom} (quenching factor is the ratio of the scintillation light yield from sodium or iodine recoil relative to that for electron recoil for the same energy).
-In those measurements, neutron tagging detectors at a fixed angle relative to the incoming neutron beam direction provide unambiguous knowledge of deposited energy.
+In those measurements, neutron tagging detectors at a fixed angle relative to the incoming neutron beam direction provide unambiguous knowledge of the deposited energy.
+We obtained a strong energy dependence of the nuclear recoil QFs.
 Modelings of the QF measurements described in Ref.~\cite{Ko:2019enb} are appropriated for this analysis (subsequently referred to as new QF).
-However, most studies interpreting the DAMA/LIBRA's results have used significantly large QF values reported by the DAMA group in 1996~\cite{BERNABEI1996757} (subsequently referred to as DAMA QF), that were obtained by measuring the response of NaI(Tl) crystals to nuclear recoils induced by neutrons from a $^{252}$Cf source.
-For example, the sodium and iodine QF values were reported by DAMA to be 30\% and 9\%, but by the new measurements to be approximately 13\% and 5\%, respectively, at 20\,keV nuclear recoil energy~\cite{Ko:2019enb}.
-The measurements of the DAMA QF values were required to check the trigger and selection efficiencies in low-energy regions and consider energy dependent QF as pointed in Ref.~\cite{Collar:2013gu}.
-However, a hypothesis of different QFs~\cite{Bernabei:2020mon} in the NaI(Tl) crystals used by DAMA/LIBRA and COSINE-100 needs to be checked.
-Note that results from analysis of the previous 59.5\,days of COSINE-100 data with a 2\,keV threshold were not sufficient to exclude all the DAMA/LIBRA 3$\sigma$ regions when different QFs are used~\cite{Ko:2019enb}.
+However, most studies interpreting the DAMA/LIBRA's results have used significantly larger QF values that were reported by the DAMA group in 1996~\cite{BERNABEI1996757} (subsequently referred to as DAMA QF), that were obtained by measuring the response of NaI(Tl) crystals to nuclear recoils induced by neutrons from a $^{252}$Cf source.
+The best description of the measured nuclear recoil spectra from the $^{252}$Cf source obtained 30$\pm$1\% and 9$\pm$1\% for the sodium and iodine QF values, respectively, assuming no energy dependence of the QF values.
+The values obtained from the new measurements are approximately 13\% and 5\% for the sodium and iodine, repsectively, at 20\,keVnr where keVnr is kiloelectron volt nuclear recoil energy~\cite{Ko:2019enb}.
+Efficient noise rejection as well as correct evaluation of trigger and selection efficiencies are essential for proper estimation of the quenching factors~\cite{Collar:2013gu,Xu:2015wha,Joo:2018hom}.
+Even though the measurements of the DAMA QF values were required to check the efficiency evaluations as well as no energy-dependent QF assumption~\cite{Collar:2013gu}, the hypothesis of different QFs~\cite{Bernabei:2020mon} in the NaI(Tl) crystals used by DAMA/LIBRA and COSINE-100 needs to be checked.
+Note that results from the analysis of the previous 59.5\,days of COSINE-100 data with a 2\,keVee threshold were not sufficient to exclude all the DAMA/LIBRA 3$\sigma$ regions when different QFs are used~\cite{Ko:2019enb}.